bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 ### What we are doing now:-
 - Refactoring of Data reset tool
 - QA Integration test

+#### Conclusion:
+- Agreement to move forward with this plan.
+- Jyoti and SHahriar to move forward with this plan starting with small workshops.

 ### Email captured at Business Level vs Account level
   #### Short term questions